ACFPeacekeeper/github-pages/projects.md

 - [Workshop Repository](https://github.com/ACFPeacekeeper/HES)
 - [HES Image](images/hes.jpeg)

-#### Hacker School Robot (HS-Robot)
+#### HackerSchool Robot (HS-Robot)
-As a [HackerSchool](https://hackerschool.tecnico.ulisboa.pt/) developer, I participated in the (incomplete) development of the HS-Robot, a robot capable of traversing the world and retrieve items (e.g., a can of coke):
+As a [HackerSchool](https://hackerschool.tecnico.ulisboa.pt/) developer, I participated in the (incomplete) development of the HS-Robot, a robot made to traverse the world and retrieve items (e.g., a can of coke):
 - [Robot Controller Repository](https://github.com/ACFPeacekeeper/HS-Robot-Controller)

 ### Game Development